 In 2010 I signed up to do a 5k charity run.
-After I finished, the bug had truely bitten me.
-I signed up within a week to do a triathlon and raised money for a local special needs school despite having no swimming experiance or even owning a wet suit or bike.
-It was a tough 3 months of training all 3 disaplines but I finished the race.
+After I finished, the bug had truly bitten me.
+I signed up within a week to do a triathlon and raised money for a local special needs school despite having no swimming experience or even owning a wet suit or bike.
+It was a tough 3 months of training all 3 disciplines but I finished the race.
 Straight after I decided to organise something a little bigger, settling on the '3 Peaks' - climbing the biggest mountain in Scotland, then the biggest in England and then the biggest in Wales, all in under 24 hours this time raising for a local hospice.
 I organised a team of 12 of friends and friends of friends to take part and drive, sorted out minibuses etc only to have the weather let us down and having to rebook 2 months after.
 We beat this challenge in July 2012.
-Next I am organising a 5 day unguided cross country Nordic ski tour for March 2013.
-Never to keep it simple, obviously I have zero ski experiance, should be interesting! (£2,500+ raised so far, hoping to double the total with the next event, fingers crossed)
+Next on the list was a 5 day unguided cross country Nordic ski tour for March 2013.
+Never to keep it simple, I had zero ski experience.
+On to 2014 and I took a team to trek across 150km of the Sahara.
+My teams have raised over £20k so far for various local charities and looking forward to planning more in the future, now I have recovered from a nasty rotator cuff injury!

 Why I want to get in shape